Passengers Who Call Uber Instead Of An Ambulance Put Drivers At Risk

 If Uber drivers were employees of Uber, then Uber would be liable if something bad happened to a passenger en route to the hospital.
 But because drivers are independent contractors, they could be held responsible for any failure to provide care during the business transaction.

-“There have been cases where business owners haven't protected people from violence who walk onto their property , and the courts have said there's a special relationship between the business owner and customer, and the business owner acted negligently by not keeping the customer safe,” Dubal said.
-“In this case the business owner would be the Uber driver, once the rider gets into the car.”
+“There have been cases where business owners haven't protected people from violence who walk onto their property, and the courts have said there's a special relationship between the business owner and customer, and the business owner acted negligently by not keeping the customer safe,” Dubal said.
+“In this case, the business owner would be the Uber driver, once the rider gets into the car.”

 As independent contractors, Uber and Lyft drivers can turn down any ride that makes them uncomfortable.
 The companies also charge riders for cleaning fees and repay drivers for the expense, though drivers say this process is a major headache that can take weeks.
 Both companies said low ratings or demerits for canceling on a rider experiencing a medical emergency could be expunged from a driver’s record.